When processing your customers’ payments, you should have two main priorities: ease of use and protection against security risks and fraud.

 Key Takeaways You Will Get From This Article

 1. When it comes to payment processing for your customers try to be flexible with your payment options, support online account creation, use a recognizable business name and purchase descritpion, and always provide customers with the easy-to-find contact information they can use to reach you.

-2. When it comes to secure payment processing, always insert or tap EMV cards, update your POS system if you're using legacy hardware and software, provide your customers with receipts and confirm deliveries, enable mutt-factor authentication for online accounts, and always confirm partner complicance with the PCI DDS and other regulations.
+2. When it comes to secure payment processing, always insert or tap EMV cards, update your POS system if you're using legacy hardware and software, provide your customers with receipts and confirm deliveries, enable mutli-factor authentication for online accounts, and always confirm partner compliance with the PCI DDS and other regulations.

 The first relates to customer experience and retention.
 The second is crucial for minimizing financial and reputational risks that impact consumer trust.
 These risks can lead to significant legal, regulatory, and partnership penalties.

 Electronic Merchant Systems (EMS) has helped merchants optimize their payment processing for over 30 years.
 We know every approach's ins and outs and which works best.

 Below, we’ll walk through four best practices for ease of use and five for security assurance.
 Let's get started!

 - Best Practices for Achieving Better Payment Processing Ease of Use

 - Best Practices for Achieving More Secure and Compliant Payment Processing